To each and every American citizen,

 Uknown

-We begin with taxation, one of the two certainties in life.
-Our taxes should be based on two separate sources: land value tax and Pigouvian taxes.
-The first of these, land value tax, is generally considered to be the most efficient form of taxation as it taxes land according to its value, rather than the value of the property built on top of it.
+We begin with taxation.
+Our taxes should be based on three separate sources: land value tax, Pigouvian taxes, and organizational taxes.
+The first of these, land value tax, is generally considered to be the best form of taxation as it taxes land according to its value, rather than the value of the property built on top of it.
 Whether a lot is used for growing corn or used to house the headquarters of a multinational corporation is irrelevant, the tax is the same regardless.
 This arrangement encourages the development of land, and far better economists have made strong cases for adopting this particular tax.
 Henry George, the champion of this philosophy, believed that the right to land was comparable to our right to air.
-More recently, the work of Joshua Vincent is something to be analyzed and considered for a modern understanding of the concept.
-Additionally, nations like Estonia, Denmark, and Taiwan have implemented various forms of land value taxes to great success; they should be examined as case studies when developing our own system.
+Additionally, nations like Estonia, Denmark, and Taiwan have implemented various forms of land value taxes to great success, along with city wide experiments in the USA.
+These implementations should be examined as case studies when developing our own system.
 A land value tax would be incredibly helpful in distributing investment according to population density and economic necessity, whereby population centers would optimize to build taller developments, and rural areas would face much lower taxes.
-Land Value Tax has been proven to work at the local level, in environments ranging from Pennsylvania to Estonia.
-If we are to fully address the shortage of housing and the excess of hoarding, if we are to create geographic justice and house all our citizens, a land value tax must be implemented at the federal level.
+If we are to fully address the shortage of housing and the excess of hoarding, if we are to create geographic justice and house all our citizens, a land value tax must be implemented at the national level.

 The second tax is applicable to major negative externalities, problems that people and corporations create but do not pay the cost for.
 Pigouvian taxes are helpful because they enable a government to transfer the social costs of a particular good or service to the organization producing it.
 This transfer of costs reduces the amount of problems a particular good or service creates because it lowers the consumption of that good while also raising tax revenue for the government.
 Countries around the world, Germany, Sweden, Canada, and the UK, have adopted this tax structure to resounding success.
 Putting these taxes on harmful products would be immensely beneficial to actually addressing the structural issues they cause, reducing their consumption and the eventual harm they inflict on the broader society.
 Since these costs will be borne by us all at some point in the future, shifting those costs to the organizations that create them is necessary to reduce those costs and ensure the producers pay their fair share.
 It also ensures that taxation is justifiably in proportion to the harmful behavior a consumer is exhibiting, so that the more one pollutes, the greater their tax burden.
-There are, of course, downsides to this form of taxation, with the calculation of these externalities and the producer-consumer allocation being primary ones, but they can be worked around.
+There are, of course, downsides to this form of taxation, with the calculation of these externalities and the producer-consumer burden allocation being primary ones, but they can be worked around.
 As this essay consistently argues, an imperfect solution is better than no solution.
-For further understanding of this form of taxation, see the work of Gilbert Metcalf.

 Other taxes, those on income, wealth, and other sources, will likely be necessary and appropriate for the functioning of a modern government.
 After all, virtually every government in the world derives a major portion of their income through income taxes at the individual or organizational level.
-Even if these two taxes are the best kind of taxes, it is irrational to assume they would be the only two forms of taxation.
+Even if these two taxes are the best kind of taxes, it is unnecessary to assume they would be the only two forms of taxation.
 This essay aims to highlight two sources of taxation that would provide immediate and long-term benefits to our society, rather than dictate the entire tax policy of that government.
 My understanding is that these two obscure taxes would be massively supported by economists, the only issue is that they are politically impossible because our legal and political systems are pay-to-play, and it is far cheaper to bribe your congressman than it is to change manufacturing processes.
-We have an unjust tax system that is exploited by our aristocrats and corporations and overburdens the rest of us.
-Annette Nellen makes compelling analysis of the general status of our tax code, and offers insight into potential reforms we might make.
+We have an unjust tax system that is exploited by our aristocrats and corporations and overburdens the rest of us, and it needs changing.

 "The care of human life and happiness... is the only legitimate object of good government."